ReadAlongs/Studio/docs/cli-guide.md

 .. command-output:: readalongs langs
 ```

-See {ref}`adding-a-lang` for references on adding new languages to that list.
+See [Adding a new language to g2p][adding-a-new-language-to-g2p] for references on adding new languages to that list.

 ## Adding titles, images and do-not-align segments via the config.json file